jh71283/node-red-contrib-indigo/README.md

 - <kbd>msg.topic</kbd> : "RawEvent"
 - <kbd>msg.payload</kbd> :  raw (unprocessed) event for all items

-##### - openhab2-out
+##### - indigo-out

-Sends commands or state updates to a selected openHAB Item.
+Sends commands or state updates to a selected Indigo Item.
 E.g. "ON", "OFF", "REFRESH", ...

 *Configuration:*
 - Name : Optionally specify a name
-- Controller : Select the openHAB controller
+- Controller : Select the Indigo controller
 - Item :  Optionally select the Item to address.
 If specified, it overrides the item specified in the incoming message.
 - Topic : Optionally select "ItemCommand" or "ItemUpdate".
 If specified, it overrides the topic specified in the incoming message.
 - Payload : Optionally specify the command or update value to send to the selected item.
 If specified, it overrides the payload specified in the incoming message.